hyperglyph/hyperglyph/README.rst

 when the spec hits v1.0, future minor versions *will* be backwards compatible.

-glyph is ok to use if you control both the client and server deployments, but once the format is stable and documented, this will not matter.
+hyperglyph is ok to use if you control both the client and server deployments, but once the format is stable and documented, this will not matter.